Ayush-iitkgp/Ayush-iitkgp.github.io/posts/journey-of-reflection-a-walk-to-camino/index.md

 Take "_one step at a time_" sound so simple that I often never paid attention to it but it was during this walk I finally experienced how powerful of a statement it is.

+### **Remember to surrender and let go**

+I had different set of expectations from the hike.
+But a lot of things did not go as planned.
+One the first day of the hike we had to walk 30 KM without getting a proper meal, on the fourth day we walked 5 KM more than we had planned, my body would experience pain in different parts every other hour.

+It is in these moments surrendering myself to the journey and letting go of the fear of the outcome allowed me to approach the hike in a more relaxed and peaceful manner and gave me the mental space to enjoy the journey even in the face of the hardships.

 See you next time till then keep laughing, spreading happiness and the most importantly living this journey called life!!!!